Queen Elizabeth II Fast Facts

 March 9, 2016 - In light of a Buckingham Palace complaint to the Independent Press Standards Organization over a front-page article in The Sun headlined, "Queen backs Brexit," the palace issues a statement insisting the Queen is neutral on whether the UK should vote to leave the European Union -- a development widely referred to in the press as "Brexit," or "British exit."

-March 2, 2018 - Documents are released confirming and describing an assignation attempt on the queen by a New Zealand teenager in 1981.
+March 2, 2018 - Documents are released confirming and describing an assassination attempt on the queen by a New Zealand teenager in 1981.

 April 15, 2018 - Loses the last descendant of her original corgi when 14-year-old Willow is put down following a battle with cancer, according to UK media reports.
 While the Queen still reportedly owns several other dogs, Willow was the only remaining descendant of Susan, the original corgi given to then-Princess Elizabeth on her 18th birthday in 1944.